Fluids in random media and dimensional augmentation: Abstract

 \section{Abstract}

-We propose a solution to the puzzle of dimensional reduction in the random field Ising model by studying the equivalent binary fluid in a random medium, and inverting the question by asking: to what random problem in $D\!=\!d+2$ dimensions does a pure system in $d$ dimensions correspond?
-For a model with purely repulsive interactions of finite range, we show that the mean density and other observables are equal to those of a similar model in $D$ dimensions, but with interactions and correlated disorder in the extra two dimensions of range $\propto\l$, in the limit as $\l\to\infty$.
-There is no conflict with rigorous results that the finite range model with locally correlated disorder orders in $D=3$.
-Our argument avoids the use of replicas and perturbative field theory, instead being based on convergent cluster expansions.
-Although the result may be seen as a consequence of Parisi-Sourlas supersymmetry, it follows more directly from Kirchhoff's matrix-tree theorem.
+We propose a solution to the puzzle of dimensional reduction in the random field Ising model, asking: to what random problem in $D=d+2$ dimensions does a pure system in $d$ dimensions correspond?
+For a continuum binary fluid and an Ising lattice gas, we prove that the mean density and other observables equal those of a similar model in $D$ dimensions, but with infinite range interactions and correlated disorder in the extra two dimensions.
+There is no conflict with rigorous results that the finite range model orders in $D=3$.
+Our arguments avoid the use of replicas and perturbative field theory, being based on convergent cluster expansions, which, for the lattice gas, may be extended to the critical point by the Lee-Yang theorem.
+Although our results may be derived using supersymmetry, they follow more directly from the matrix-tree theorem.

-The subject of dimensional reduction, or transmutation, in the context considered in this paper, has a long and rather complex history.
+The subject of dimensional shift, in the context considered in this paper, has a long and rather complex history.
 That one physical theory in $D$ space dimensions should be related to another in $d=D-2$ dimensions was first suggested in the context of the field-theoretic formulation of the critical behavior of the Ising model in a quenched random magnetic field (RFIM) \cite{Aharony,Young}, where it was noticed that the most infrared singular Feynman diagrams in $6-\epsilon$ dimensions are equal to those of the non-random Wilson-Fisher fixed point in $4-\epsilon$ dimensions.
 This suggests that the lower critical dimension of the random field model, at and below which the system does not order, should be $D_l=3$.
 This dimensional reduction was later explained by Parisi and Sourlas \cite{ps1} in terms of an emergent supersymmetry of the classical field equations.
-This adds two anti-commuting dimensions which, in integrals, cancel with two of the $d$ commuting coordinates.
+This adds two anti-commuting dimensions which, in integrals, cancel with two of the $D$ commuting coordinates.